coreymjacobs/tca9548a/README.md

 # tca9548a
-A Node.js module for the TCA9548A I2C 8-channel Multiplexer
+A Node.js module for the TCA9548A I2C 8-channel Multiplexer.

+Bilt using node v11.9.0

 This is Node.js I2C module for the TCA9548A Low-Voltage 8-Channel I2C Switch/Multiplexer.